Planning a trip to Utah?

 Pick a bunch of shorter hikes or a long hike to fill your day, depending on which of the following Canyonlands hikes interest you.

-Alternatively, if you really want to optimize, you can join a Canyonlands tour, such as the Canyonlands National Park Half-Day Tour from Moab.
+Alternatively, if you really want to optimize, you can join a Canyonlands tour, like the Canyonlands National Park Half-Day Tour from Moab.

 Easy Island in the Sky Hikes